How to Do a Break-Even Analysis before Starting your Business

 - whether you have enough liquid funds to pay your expenses and bills on time;

 - your business's monthly net profit, or "profit-and-loss forecast;" and

 - your start-up cost estimate of all the expenses, before your business even opens.

 Starting a business takes a lot of effort, time, and patience.
 You may want to hire a business law attorney to help you get started.
 Attorneys are useful not just when you need them, but also to help you avoid legal problems in the future.
-Contact a business and commercial law attorney in your area today.
+Considering getting a free legal review of your small business needs today.